Supporting the transition to a low emissions, resilient economy

 CSF is mindful of the responsibilities of regulated entities under competition law.
 Stringent procedures during the development of the NZ Taxonomy have been followed, to protect the process, including agreed terms for all working group members, obligation reminders in each working session, awareness from facilitators in working sessions, and a pathway to raise concerns.

-As a consequence, the NZ Taxonomy shares environmental objectives, methodological approach and activity categories with many other global taxonomies, including key trading partners.
+It is safe to say that the NZ Taxonomy shares environmental objectives, methodological approach, and eligible activities/measures in both sets of criteria with many other global taxonomies, including those of key trading partners.

 Key differences between the NZ Taxonomy and others (particularly Australia) are: